perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-string-length-in-graphemes.md

 {
-   "description" : "℞ 33: String length in graphemes If you learn nothing else about Unicode, remember this: characters are not bytes are not graphemes are not codepoints.
-A user-visible symbol (a grapheme) may be composed of multiple codepoints.
-Multiple combinations of codepoints...", "image" : null,
+   "tags" : [],
+   "categories" : "unicode",
+   "image" : null,
    "authors" : [
       "tom-christiansen"
    ],
    "draft" : null,
-   "thumbnail" : null,
+   "date" : "2012-05-30T06:00:01-08:00",
-   "tags" : [],
+   "slug" : "/pub/2012/05/perlunicook-string-length-in-graphemes.html",
-   "title" : "Perl Unicode Cookbook: String Length in Graphemes", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: String Length in Graphemes", "thumbnail" : null,
-   "slug" : "/pub/2012/05/perlunicook-string-length-in-graphemes",
-   "date" : "2012-05-30T06:00:01-08:00"
+   "description" : "℞ 33: String length in graphemes If you learn nothing else about Unicode, remember this: characters are not bytes are not graphemes are not codepoints.
+A user-visible symbol (a grapheme) may be composed of multiple codepoints.
+Multiple combinations of codepoints..."
 }